manel1874/QSHY/UPGMA/README.md

 ## Project structure

-The project is structured as follows (inside each party):
+The project (and each party) is structured as follows:

 #### Directories